doriolson/CMOR_438_Final_Repository/examples/Supervised_Learning/README.md

 ################
-The supervised learning algorithms use an adult income dataset accessible here: INPUT THE LINK OR WHERE THE DATA IS FROM HERE.
+The supervised learning algorithms use the adult income dataset.
 This dataset contains 48842 observations of 15 variables.
-These variables are:
+More information can be found in the data folder.
+The variables in the data are:
  - age
  - workclass: what type of employment (private, government, self-employed, etc)
  - fnlwgt: final weight, a scaling factor to know how much weight that observation (or person's data) carries